Passion Projects

 Law school is a notoriously soul crushing place.
 Hundreds of pages of reading every week, curved finals that count for 95%+ of your grade.
 Sometimes you're just straight up not having a good time.

 I've been blessed and lucky in that my experience has been positively shaped by a great group of friends and almost an over-emphasis on balance that has kept my mind off school and me sane.
 After talking with a buddy we thought it would be good if a bit more "chaotic good" was brought into the law school and Fun Club was born.
-It's a new tradition where law students take on the challenge to attend at least one game of every sport that has a varsity team at UVA (there's 27 across men and women's sports!) before they graduate.
-We kicked off our events at the end of the spring semester with Women's Lacrosse and Men's Baseball.
-Paul Patton and I currently serve as co-commissioners, and we're hoping it continues to grow and survive into the next school year.
+It was a new tradition where law students take on the challenge to attend at least one game of every sport that has a varsity team at UVA (there's 27 across men and women's sports!) before they graduate.
+We kicked off our events at the end of the 2022 spring semester with Women's Lacrosse and Men's Baseball.
+I worked on this project with Paul Patton (Co-Commissioner) and Chris Hamborsky (Silly Goose).

 In the Spring of 2022 the UVA Department of Politics hosted its inaugural oratory competition.
 8 finalists from the student body presented on the topic: what is the most important value to American democracy?